Last updated 23rd April, 2025

 When hiring a contractor to install your septic tank, you want to ensure that you have a specialist who is skilled, trustworthy, and qualified to complete the job.
 It can seem like an overwhelming task to find the right person to hire, but we’re here to help.

-Below is a list of questions you want to be asking potential installers when talking with different tradesmen and comparing quotes.
+Below is a list of questions you want to ask potential installers when talking with different tradesmen and comparing quotes.

-Make sure you ask for proof on whether they have the correct qualifications including:
+Make sure you ask for proof of whether they have the correct qualifications including:

 Check that they’ve undertaken this job before and have prior experience with installing septic tank systems.